FTM-Labs/Aptos-NFT-Mint/README.md

 **The metadata and corresponding image should have the same name, eg: 1.png and 1.json**
 ### Aptos wallet
-For mainnet, you must prepare your own Aptos wallet and transfer some funds into it to cover the transaction fee.
+For mainnet and testnet [Aptos disabled the faucte to fund account in testnet], you must prepare your own Aptos wallet and transfer some funds into it to cover the transaction fee.

 Martian: https://chrome.google.com/webstore/detail/martian-aptos-wallet/efbglgofoippbgcjepnhiblaibcnclgk

 Petra: https://chrome.google.com/webstore/detail/petra-aptos-wallet/ejjladinnckdgjemekebdpeokbikhfci

+**Our code will some check for the metadata format, you can disable it if you want in the code**

+**Make sure the names for each nft (i.e the "name" field in individual NFT metadata) are unique.
+Two nft can not have the same name in the same collection.
+If you have duplicate names, there will be problem in your mint process.**

 ## Instructions